-- Go to www.HelpingLostPets.com and make a flier.
+Go to www.HelpingLostPets.com to register your cat and make a flier.

-- Search your entire house, inside and outside (and outbuildings), WITH A FLASHLIGHT.
-You will see their eyes glow.
+Search your entire house, inside and outside (and outbuildings), WITH A FLASHLIGHT.
+You will see a cat’s eyes glow.

-- Search around neighbors’ houses (8 houses each way), WITH A FLASHLIGHT.
-Ask if they've had their garages or sheds open lately and if you can search those.
+Search around neighbors’ houses (8 houses each way), WITH A FLASHLIGHT.
+Ask if they've had their garages or shed open lately and if you can search those.

-- Leave out water, and warmed tuna or other stinky food.
+Leave out water, and warmed tuna or other strong-smelling food.
 Heat food up often.

 NEVER OFFER A REWARD.
 WE WILL NOT ASSIST YOU IF YOU OFFER ONE ANYWHERE!